 At some point you may want to think about hospice care.
 Most of the time it is given at home.
 Your cancer may be causing symptoms or problems that need to be treated.
 Hospice focuses on your comfort.
 You should know that having hospice care doesn't mean you can't have treatment for the problems caused by your cancer or other health issues.
 It just means that the purpose of your care is to help you live life as fully as possible and to feel as well as you can.

-You can learn more about this in our document Hospice Care.
+You can learn more about this in Hospice Care.